BrieMorris/BrieMorris/README.md

 <h1 align="center">Hi 👋, I'm Brie</h1>
 <h3 align="center">A fullstack engineer with a passion for learning and collaborating.</h3>

-- 🔭 I’m currently working on [MN Queer Party Archive](https://github.com/BrieMorris/queer_party_archive)
+- 🔭 I’m currently working on a reactive native mobile app.

+- 💚 I am most proud of [MN Queer Party Archive](https://github.com/BrieMorris/queer_party_archive)

+- I was the team leader on the

 - 🌱 I’m currently learning **Agile and scrum methodologies.**